Fourier expansions of vector-valued automorphic functions with non-unitary twists: Introduction

 \subsection{Acknowledgements}

 AP's research is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- project no.~264148330 and no.~441868048 (Priority Program~2026 ``Geometry at Infinity'').
 In addition, she wishes to thank the Hausdorff Institute for Mathematics in Bonn for excellent working conditions during the HIM trimester program ``Dynamics: Topology and Numbers,'' where part of this manuscript was prepared.
 JR is supported by Swedish Research Council Grant 2018-03873.
 The National Science Foundation award DMS-1440140 supported JR at the Mathematical Sciences Research Institute in Berkeley, California during the fall semester of 2019.
 KF and AP wish to thank the Institut Mittag-Leffler in Djursholm, Sweden, supported by the Swedish Research Council under grant no. 2016-06596, for hospitality during the program ``Thermodynamic Formalism---Applications to Geometry, Number Theory, and Stochastics,'' where some part of the research for this manuscript was done.
+The authors wish to thank the referees for valuable comments that helped to improve the presentation of this article.